Snowboarding at the 2022 Winter Olympics – Men's halfpipe: Controversy

-During Ayumu Hirano's second finals run, he completed a "spectacular frontside triple cork to become the first person ever to land the trick at an Olympics."
+During Ayumu Hirano's second finals run, he completed a "spectacular frontside triple cork to become the first person to land the trick at an Olympics."
 NBC commentator Todd Richards, a former snowboarder, immediately announced that "no one will touch that run tonight... that is going to be a 98."
 He would go on to add, "He destroyed this halfpipe.
 That run was something that we may never see again from anyone else.
 Unbelievable.
 Level raised.
 By such a large margin.
 They are going to give him a score that is going to be just out of this world."
 However, judges scored the run a 91.75, leaving him in second behind Scotty James.

 Immediately on-air, NBC's Richards blasted the judges, proclaiming “Ahhh what?
 What?
 Is there a mistake?
-There’s no way, there is no way.
-A 91.75? ...as far as I’m concerned, the judges just grenaded all their credibility."
+There's no way, there is no way.
+A 91.75? ...as far as I'm concerned, the judges just grenaded all their credibility."
 He went on to add, "It's unbelievable that this is even happening.
 It's a travesty to be completely honest with you.
 I am irate right now.
-Someone call the authorities, there’s been a robbery."
+Someone call the authorities, there's been a robbery."
 People online began to dub this controversy "triple-gate".
 X games silver medalist Nikko Landeros tweeted that Hirano "just got robbed... this should never happen in the Olympics... what a disgrace."
 Ultimately, Hirano secured the gold medal on his third run by scoring a 96.00 by performing a triple cork and a 1440.